Melbourne Product Liability Lawyers

 At Morgan & Morgan, our product liability team recognizes that manufacturers are legally obligated to produce safe products.
 However, in today’s economy, expedient marketing and high profits drive desires for cheaper engineering, worse production, and seriously harmful products.

 Product liability claims arise when an individual is injured by a dangerous or defective product.
 The resulting injury must stem directly from the manufacturing defect.
-Our product liability attorneys can help you.
+Our product liability lawyers can help you.
 Defective products or drugs can lead to serious injury, financial loss, and sometimes even death.

 What Makes a Product Dangerous?